Burn Service Assessment

 Setting standards

-The Operational Standards for Burn Services in Low and Middle-Income Countries are at the heart of Interburns’ integrated comprehensive approach.
+Operational Standards for Burn Services in Low and Middle-Income Countries lay the basis for Interburns comprehensive approach.

-Developed through international consensus by burn professionals living and working in resource-poor settings, the Operational Standards set out realistic levels of human and physical resources that burn units in low resource settings can achieve.
+Developed by burn professionals living and working in resource-poor settings, the Operational Standards set out realistic levels of human and physical resources that burn units in low resource settings can achieve.

-As an evidence-based framework, the Standards can be used as practical guidelines for management and staff to improve outcomes for burn patients at three levels of burn unit: Basic; Intermediate and Advanced.
+The Standards can be used as practical guidelines for management and staff to improve outcomes for patients at three levels: Basic; Intermediate and Advanced.

 The WHO says the Standards ‘are an important stepping stone towards improving the health systems to which the vast majority of the world’s burn patients present for care, as well as an important contribution to the overall public health challenge of preventing burns worldwide.’